 Dependents & Exemptions

-If the child is not a U.S. citizen or resident, and the child qualifies as a dependent, the child still requires a TIN.
-Use Form W-7 (PDF), Application for IRS Individual Taxpayer Identification Number, to obtain an ITIN.
+- If the child is not a U.S. citizen or resident, and if the child qualifies as a dependent, a TIN is still required.
+To obtain an ITIN, use Form W-7 (.pdf), Application for IRS Individual Taxpayer Identification Number.
 For more information, refer to Individual Taxpayer Identification Number (ITIN).

 Category: Filing Requirements, Status, Dependents, Exemptions